Q: Who should use the AWS Cost Management products?

 Q: What else can I do with the AWS Cost & Usage Report?

-You can configure your Cost & Usage Reports to integrate with Amazon Athena.
-Once Amazon Athena integration has been enabled for your Cost & Usage Report, your data will be delivered in compressed Apache Parquet files to an Amazon S3 bucket of your choice.
-From there, you can use an out-of-the-box AWS CloudFormation template to perform a one-time configuration of an AWS Glue crawler.
-This will ensure that your latest cost and usage information is always available to Amazon Athena – with no additional work required to prepare your data for analysis.
+When setting up an AWS Cost & Usage report, you can select the option to integrate with Amazon Athena.
+From there, you can use the AWS CloudFormation template that’s delivered along with the Athena-compatible Parquet files to automate an integration with Athena.
+This will ensure that your latest cost and usage information is always available in Amazon Athena – with no additional work required to prepare your data for analysis.

 The AWS Cost & Usage Report can also be automatically uploaded into Amazon Redshift and/or Amazon QuickSight.
-In order for this to work, ensure that you select the option for receiving an Amazon Redshift and/or Amazon QuickSight manifest file when setting your report preferences.
+In order for this to work, ensure that you select the option during setup to integrate with Amazon Redshift or Amazon QuickSight to receive your reports in the right format.

 Reserved Instance (RI) Reporting